 - The bricks used in the fireplace.

 The bricks used for building outdoor fireplaces are fire-resistant; they also give your outdoor fireplace a timeless character.
 Brick is made of clay which is naturally found in almost every state.
-They come in a variety of colors and textures you can
+They come in a variety of colors and textures you can chose from.
+The biggest benefits of using bricks is the variety of patterns you can create with them, the durability, and weather resistant properties.

 - The regulations to build an outdoor brick fireplace:

 Brick fireplaces are great ways to improve your outdoor areas.
 They will give your home a very inviting look and they can be a very valuable addition to any yard.
-Cirigliano Natural Stone & Masonry located
+Cirigliano Natural Stone & Masonry located in in Pittsburg can help you install the perfect fireplace for your home.
+If you have any question about outdoor brick fireplaces or you need a quote, contact us.

 Specializing in extensive masonry repair and rejuvenation, Cirigliano Masonry serves home and business owners throughout the Pittsburgh area.
 From design to build, as well as complete restoration options, rely on us for Stone Masonry, pointing and repair.
 We also offer general masonry, stone repair, and more.